 A home built over a crawl space sucks up water vapor from the earth and allows it to enter the home.

-Crawl spaces were built to provide a buffer between the house and the damp, wet earth.
+Crawl spaces were built to provide a buffer between the house and its inhabitants and the damp, wet earth below.
 This seemed to make sense for many decades, especially since they were also a convenient place to put utility cables and ductwork used to circulate conditioned air throughout the house.

-Today, we understand that a crawl space, instead of serving as a buffer, collects water and serves as a repository for humid air.
-This humid environment introduces a number of hazards, including mildew growth, musty smells, and moist sills and framing that can lead to both structural damage and termite infestations.
+Today, however, we understand that a crawl space, instead of serving as a buffer, actually collects water and serves as a repository for humid air.
+This humid environment introduces a number of hazards, including mold and mildew growth, musty odors, and moist sills and framing that can lead to both structural damage and pest infestations.

 To ensure professional installation and superior service we carefully created an international network of over 350 trusted basement contractors.